Child prostitution: Human trafficking

 Human trafficking is defined by the United Nations Office on Drugs and Crime (UNODC) as "the recruitment, transport, transfer, harbouring or receipt of a person by such means as threat or use of force or other forms of coercion, of abduction, of fraud or deception for the purpose of exploitation".
 The UNODC approximates the number of victims worldwide to be around 2.5 million.
 UNICEF reports that since 1982 about 30 million children have been trafficked.
 Trafficking for sexual slavery accounts for 79% of cases, with the majority of victims being female, of which an estimated 20% are children.
 Women are also often perpetrators as well.

-In 2007 the UN founded United Nations Global Initiative to Fight Human Trafficking (UN.GIFT).
+In 2007, the UN founded United Nations Global Initiative to Fight Human Trafficking (UN.GIFT).
 In cooperation with UNICEF, the Organization for Security and Cooperation in Europe (OSCE), and the United Nations Development Fund for Women (UNIFEM) the United Nations took a grant from the United Arab Emirates to establish UN.GIFT.
 UN.GIFT aims to fight human trafficking through a mutual support from its stakeholders which includes governments, businesses, and other large global actors.
-Their first initiative is to spread the word that human trafficking is immoral and has become a growing problem that it will take a global cooperation to cease its continuation.
+Their first initiative is to spread the word that human trafficking is immoral and has become a growing problem and that it will take a global cooperation to cease its continuation.
 UN.GIFT strives to lower the demand for this exploitation and create a safe environment for potential victims.